braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/action_buttons.md

 {% endtab %}
 {% endtabs %}

-Clicking on push action buttons with background activation mode will only dismiss the notification and will not open the app.
-Button click analytics for these actions will be flushed to the server the next time the user opens the app.
+Clicking on push action buttons with background activation mode will only dismiss the notification and not open the app.
+The next time the user opens the app, the button click analytics for these actions will be flushed to the server.

->  If you wish to create your own custom notification categories, see our [action button customization][37] documentation.
+If you want to create your own custom notification categories, see [action button customization][37].

 ## Step 2: Enable interactive push handling

-If you are using the UNNotification Framework and have implemented [Braze delegates][39], you should already have this method integrated.
+If you use the `UNNotification` framework and have implemented Braze [delegates][39], you should already have this method integrated.

 To enable Braze's push action button handling, including click analytics and URL routing, add the following code to your app's `(void)userNotificationCenter:didReceiveNotificationResponse:withCompletionHandler:` delegate method: